-Aromatherapy Sore Throat Cure
+Aromatherapy Sore Throat Treatment

 A bacterial infection or lots of singing, talking, or yelling can cause a sore throat.
 At times, the throat can be so inflamed and painful that it becomes difficult to swallow.
 If the inflammation is in the voice box, you can easily come down with laryngitis, in which your voice is reduced to a hoarse whisper or it even may become impossible to talk at all.

 For centuries, European singers have known the secret to preserving their voices with aromatherapy and herbal remedies.
 Their most popular sore throat and laryngitis cure is to gargle with a marjoram herb tea that has been sweetened with honey.
 You can use the essential oil of marjoram to make a similar remedy.
 As both an antiseptic and anti-inflammatory, it is a good choice.
 Other essential oils or herb teas to use as a gargle are sage, hyssop, and thyme, all of which kill bacterial infections.

 Any of these essential oils can easily be gargled or sprayed into the throat.
 This brings the antibacterial and soothing essential oils into direct contact with the bacteria responsible for causing a sore throat or laryngitis.
 In an emergency, a few drops of essential oil diluted in two ounces of water may also be used.
 In addition, try a neck wrap as described below.
 This is especially good to use if your glands are swollen or your neck is stiff.